infinyon/fluvio-demo-apps-node/bot-assistant/README.md

 ### Run Bot Client

-Open a new terminal window, navigate to `bot-assistant` directory and start the client:
+Open a new terminal window, navigate to `./bot-assistant/bot-client` directory and start the client:

 ```bash
 npm run start:client